Originally Published Feb 15, 2020, updated July 25, 2023

 Is baby too distracted?
 Too hot?
 Is mom needing a quiet place?
 Are you an exclusive pumper?
 The baby care centers have dedicated breastfeeding rooms.
 Find them on the map or the app and get that milk flowing!

-If you tube feed baby your breastmilk or baby has some specific needs, the staff at the Baby Care Center is SO helpful.
+If you ‘tube feed’ baby your breastmilk or baby has some specific needs, the staff at the Baby Care Center is SO helpful.
 Seriously, they might be the nicest people in the park.
 My son has some allergies so when he was younger I always relied on the staff to help me with specific questions.

 Above all, assume that baby is hungry.
 You are in a weird place, weird food, weather changes, sleep changes.
 You might experience some cluster feeding, or a weird latch, or you might turn into a milk machine.
 Things will go back to normal once you get home, I promise!
+If you want to be successful at breastfeeding the worst thing you can do is introduce formula.

-Bring a manual pump- Just in Case!
+Recommendation 5: Bring a manual pump- Just in Case!

 Do you have dreams of hiring a baby sitter at Disney and sneaking off? (yes, Disney has babysitters available for hire!!!!!!)
 Are you going with some family members that might want to take baby so you can have a few hours of alone time?
 Are you an exclusive pumper?